RickJanssen500/S3-portfolio/learningoutcomesGP.md

 | :--: |
 | _The scrum workflow we apply in our project_ |

+One of the differences that I noticed with the previous semester is that it is now much more customer-focused than technique-focused.
+So this is indeed in line with what the teachers say. build the right thing and not build the right thing.

    ## 5 You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.
 GP only